minprog/programmeren-2/exercises/writing/stack/index.md

 - C has many built-in **data types** such as `int`, `float` and "pointer".

-- C also has some data types that you can use to manage **collections** of data: structs and arrays:
+- C also has some data types that you can use to manage **collections** of data:

     - For structs, you have to specify which fields are in it and what types those fields have.
 The number of fields and their names and types are fixed.

     - For arrays, you specify just a single type, because each element in an array has the same type.
-You have to known in advanced how many entries you will need.
+You have to known in advance how many entries you will need.

 - Using all of these built-in data types, we can create our own **dynamic data structures**, which can be designed to work well with certain algorithms (like a well-designed hash table structure that will make a dictionary lookup function *very* fast).